Cantica-Systems/vote-gr/README.md

-In fairness to the state, the same notice says your driver's license or Social Security number, day or month of birth, email, phone number, and decision to register will not be shared.
+In fairness to the state, the same notice says your driver's license or Social Security number, day or month of birth, email, phone number, and decision to register will not be shared, but that does not imply that your name or the fact you looked up the information, isn't.

 That the voter file is public record is by design, and not the concern here.
 The concern is what the notice does not exempt: the identifying details you